pa2si/tortuga-storytelling/README.md

-v 1.0.25
+v 1.0.26

 What's new:

-- again trying to fetch the openGraph image from the event
+- again trying to fetch the openGraph image from the event. again

 Done: